SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

-# Configure event based communication between S/4 and SAP Cloud Platform Enterprise Messaging
+# Configure event based communication between S/4 and SAP Enterprise Messaging
 ## Introduction

-In this how to guide, you will establish a connection between your S/4 HANA on Premise System and Enterprise Messaging.
+In this how to guide, you will establish a connection between your S/4HANA on Premise System and Enterprise Messaging.
 This connection is needed to transport events from the SAP S/4HANA system to Enterprise Messaging.

 Additional documentation on configuring trust and creating the RFC destination can be found  in the official guide:

 https://help.sap.com/viewer/810dfd34f2cc4f39aa8d946b5204fd9c/1809.000/en-US/12559a8c26f34e0bbe8c6d82b7501424.html

-**Persona:** S/4 HANA Developer
+**Persona:** S/4HANA Developer

 ### Configure Endpoint

 1. Open your browser.
-Then go to your sub account in SAP Cloud Platform and from there to your BusinessPartner space.
+Then go to your sub account in SAP BTP and from there to your BusinessPartner space.
 2. Click on *Service Instances* (on the left).
 3. Click on your Enterprise Messaging instance.
 4. Click on the menu option (3 dots) followed by Create service key (on the right)